antonizick/NX3D/SECURITY.md

 - Vulnerabilities in demonstration/test deployments
 - Missing security.txt or similar advisory files
 - Known issues already documented in the README or issue tracker
-- Vulnerabilities that require physical access to the server
+- Vulnerabilities that require physical access to the admin or build server
 - Default credentials used only in development/demo environments
 - Reflected vulnerabilities in error messages that don't leak sensitive data
 - Low-impact UI/UX issues (misleading text, confusing design)

 ## Security Best Practices (for contributors)

-If you're contributing to CustomWolf, please follow these guidelines:
+If you're contributing to Nx3DWolf, please follow these guidelines:

 ### Authentication & Authorization
 - All API endpoints requiring authentication must validate the auth cookie and user role